Help us decode AA Explosions in WoWs Legends

 Near (1.0 km) and medium (2.0 km) deal continuous DPS at point-blank range.
 Far continuous (5.0 km) extends sustained fire out to mid-range.
 And the amber ring is the flak band: a separate aura that produces 2 burst explosions of 190 damage each, anywhere a plane sits between 2.5 km and 5.0 km from her hull.

-The donut shape
+The donut shape - corrected by field testing

 How it scales: Minotaur